 Still not convinced?
 Here are some of the more tangible benefits good data quality offers:

 - More confident decision making.
 The old “garbage in, garbage out” adage still holds true.
-Relying on good data instead of your gut is a much less risky proposition.
+As this recent Toptal article explains, relying on good data instead of your gut leads to better business decisions.

 - Increased productivity.
 Instead of spending time validating and fixing data errors, your employees can focus on their core strengths that add value to your company.